Diversity, Equity & Inclusion at ISA

 ISA is committed to facilitating quality programming to students with varying levels of accessibility.
 With our wide portfolio of program types and locations we’re confident there is a suitable and accessible program for each student.
 Accommodations abroad can be complex and take time, so those with accessibility needs should inform ISA of any accommodations requests as early as possible in the advising process.
 Please contact firstname.lastname@example.org with questions or for more information.

-These offer information about the societies and cultural history of ISA destinations.
+These country-specific diversity pages offer information about the societies and cultural history of ISA destinations.
 This information can be used to start your reflection about how your intersecting identities relate to the host community context.
 Sections for each country include Indigenous Communities, Languages, Race & Ethnicity, Religion, LGBTQIA+, and Disabilities Access.

 Once you have been accepted into your ISA program and your final deadlines have passed, you will be given access to a comprehensive Online Orientation within the ISA Student Portal.
 In the "Abroad Expectations" tile of the Online Orientation, you will be provided with city-specific historical and cultural background related to various elements of diversity.
 Additional outside resources devoted to diversity in each city may also be provided within this tile.